MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmdiframewndex-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *nBorderCmd*
- Enum aşağıdaki değerlerden birini içeren `CFrameWnd::BorderCmd`:
+ Numaralandırma aşağıdaki değerlerden birini içeren `CFrameWnd::BorderCmd`:

 - `borderGet` = 1